redhat-ai-services/ai-accelerator/custom_workbench/README.md

+The Dockerfile uses an existing workbench image and installs new packages from the requirements.txt file.
+The openshift tekton pipeline has two tasks: git-clone and buildah The first task git clones this repository so we can use the Dockerfile and the requirements.txt.
+The second task uses buildah to build the Dockerfile (in this folder and uses the requirements.txt file) and pushes the container image to the openshift registry.

 Enable openshift image registry so we can push custom notebook image to openshift image registry.
 1. Expose openshift image registry route.